Consumer medicine information

 • as a slow injection via a 'drip' into an artery.

-If you receive too much Fluorouracil Accord
+If you receive too much (Overdose)

-Things you should do
+Things you must do

+Be sure to keep all your doctor's appointments.
 It is important to have your follow-up doses/cycles of Fluorouracil Accord at the appropriate times to get the best effects from your treatments.

-Your doctor may also want to check your blood pressure and do some blood and other tests from time to time to check on your progress and detect any unwanted side effects
+Your doctor may also want to check your blood pressure and do some blood and other tests from time to time to check on your progress and detect any unwanted side effects.

 Tell your doctor immediately if you have a fever or infection before, during or after being given Fluorouracil Accord.
 Fluorouracil Accord can lower the number of white blood cells and platelets in your blood.
 This means that you have an increased chance of getting an infection or bleeding.
 The following precautions should be taken to reduce your risk of infection or bleeding: